mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/access-control.md

-# How page security works in Silverstripe
+# Access Control and Page Security

 There is a fairly comprehensive security mechanism in place for Silverstripe.
 If you want to add premium content to your site you have to figure this stuff out, and it's not entirely obvious.